 Charting the impact of COVID-19 on education.
 Our research team is tracking announcements on school closures and changing exam arrangements worldwide, and publishing these, as announcements are made, on Our blog.

 We have produced a Guide to International Secondary Assessment in 2020 which provides an overview of assessment for over 120 qualifications worldwide, analysis of the different approaches adopted globally, and examines the effects on student performance and grading.
-This follows on from a briefing paper, focusing on the effects of COVID on the education and exam systems of selected key countries, which was released on 12 May 2020.
+This followed our first briefing paper, focusing on the effects of COVID on the education and exam systems of selected key countries, which was released on 12 May 2020.

 To overcome the current restrictions and social distancing constraints, Our new weekly interactive digital training sessions are now being made available to our member organisations.
 These are listed and can be booked on our training schedule web page, and are available also in recorded form for viewing at anytime.